Skip to content

 Disengagement vs deradicalisation is the conceptual distinction that determines programme design.
 Disengagement, ceasing to participate in extremist activity, is substantially more achievable than deradicalisation (changing underlying beliefs).
 Research by John Horgan (Georgia State) and Anne Speckhard (interviews with former IS fighters) consistently shows that programmes providing alternative social identity pathways and practical support achieve disengagement; programmes focused on direct ideological challenge rarely achieve deradicalisation and sometimes harden views.

-Paul Gill, John Horgan, and Paige Deckert's systematic case study analysis of 119 lone-actor terrorists (Crime and Delinquency, 2014) found approximately 32% had a documented mental disorder, compared with approximately 15% of the general population.
+Paul Gill, John Horgan, and Paige Deckert's systematic case study analysis of 119 lone-actor terrorists (Journal of Forensic Sciences, 2014) found approximately 32% had a documented mental disorder, compared with approximately 15% of the general population.
 Elevated rates are real but tell a nuanced story: the overwhelming majority of individuals with severe mental illness never commit violence, and the majority of lone-actor attacks are not attributable to psychotic motivation.
+The neurolaw and frontal lobe evidence topic covers brain-based mitigation arguments for violent offenders, including those arising from radicalisation-related cases.

 Specific clinical configurations appearing at elevated rates: narcissistic personality features with a specific grievance narrative (the "aggrieved entitlement" pattern prevalent in incel-motivated attacks); paranoid ideation fused with ideological content without reaching full psychotic disorder; depression combined with ideological motivation for suicide-by-attack (the "lethal suicide" pattern, Joiner, Van Orden and Witte); and mixed affective-ideological presentations.